carstenhain/sv-analysis/Filter.md

 # Filtering of structural variants (SVs)
+This script uses a two-step filtering process for removing false-positive SV calls.
+Excessive amounts of false positive SV calls is a problem in high-sensitivity Sniffles/SV calls, were variants are called with only 3+ supporting reads.

 All cutoffs are adjusted for this dataset

 ## Coverage filter
 - Filtering SVs in regions with abnormal high coverage
   - Sniffles2 annotation **DV > 50**